remowxdx/AoC-2022/README.md

 Solved part 1, part 2 takes too much time/memory.
 Should find another way.

+I tried to cheat by downloading two solutions from the 'net...
+But neither worked!
+One gave me the wrong result, the other consumed all my memory and was killed by the OS.

+At the end of the story, I tuned the cache of my solution and waited about one hour for the result.

 # Day 17

 Solved part 1, and much later part 2.
 Ha(r)d to understand the difference between